 I am pretty much always a big fan of black and white, and it is especially perfect for Halloween.
 Plus, a black and white color scheme makes planning your party decor simple because it is so easy to find pieces in the store or around your home that will fit in with the whole look.

-To amp up the spooky in my tablescape, I used some of Floracraft’s brand new foam Halloween shapes to make a few attractive and functional pieces – a skull vase and pumpkin candy displays.
+To amp up the spooky in my tablescape, I used some Halloween foam shapes to make a few party pieces that are both attractive and functional – a DIY skull vase and pumpkin candy displays.

 I love the way these projects came out, and the best part is that they were super duper easy to make.
 This is a two step, twenty minute craft, folks!
 You want in?

 Of course you do!
 Let’s do this.
 Here’s what you’ll need.